-Changes to Syllabus: This syllabus is a guide to course goals and objectives, procedures, requirements, assignments and grading.
+Copyright (2023-24, BJU) as to this syllabus and all lectures.
+Students are prohibited from selling (or being paid for taking) notes during this course to or by any person or commercial form without the express written permission of the professor teaching the course.
+This syllabus is a guide to course goals and objectives, procedures, requirements, assignments and grading.
 The instructor reserves the right to amend the syllabus when circumstances dictate.